-The severance agreements provide for cash payments and the continuation of certain other benefits for a limited period when the company terminates an executive's employment other than for cause, death or disability or when the executive terminates for "good reason."
+The severance agreements provide for cash payments and the continuation of certain other benefits for a limited period when:

+- the company terminates an executive's employment for reasons other than cause - when the executive resigns for "good reason"

-What does termination for "Good Reason" mean?
+What does resignation for "Good Reason" mean?

-A termination for "good reason" may occur if there is an adverse change in scope of duties or in compensation and benefit opportunities or, following a change in control, changes in employment location.
+A resignation for "good reason" may occur if there is an adverse change in scope of duties or in compensation and benefit opportunities or, following a change in control, changes in employment location.